For the Sake of a Crown – the Marriage of John of Gaunt and Constance of Castile

 Joan succeeded her brother, John, as Baroness Wake of Liddell and Countess of Kent in December 1352 and was confirmed in her new titles in February 1353.
 Sir Thomas Holland, therefore, became Earl of Kent by right of his wife.

-Joan and Sir Thomas Holland had 5 children together; 3 sons and 2 daughters.
+Joan and Sir Thomas Holland had five children together; three sons and two daughters.
 Edmund was born in 1352 and died young.
 Thomas, Earl of Kent, married Alice, the daughter of Richard FitzAlan, 10th Earl of Arundel; he died in 1397.
-Their 3rd son, John, was created Duke of Exeter in 1397 by his younger brother, King Richard II.
+Their third son, John, was created Duke of Exeter in 1397 by his younger brother, King Richard II.
 He married Elizabeth of Lancaster, daughter of John of Gaunt and Blanche of Lancaster, but was executed in 1400 for his involvement in a plot to assassinate Henry IV and return his brother to the throne.

-At the end of 1360 Sir Thomas Holland, a veteran soldier who had fought in the Crecy campaign, died and Joan was left a widow.
+At the end of 1360 Sir Thomas Holland, a veteran soldier who had fought in the Crecy campaign, died from illness while in Normandy and Joan was left a widow.

 Edward Prince of Wales – the Black Prince – may have offered comfort to the Lady Joan, his friend from childhood.
-Although a widow with 5 children, and bringing no beneficial foreign alliance to the marriage table, Joan and Edward appear to have fallen in love.
-It was not the political match his father had wanted for the heir to the throne, but all attempts at a marriage alliance with a princess from the Low Countries had come to nought; and it seems the king was quite happy to accept his son’s choice of wife.
+Joan and Edward appear to have fallen in love.
+As widow with five children, and bringing no beneficial foreign alliance to the marriage table, Joan was hardly the ideal bride for the heir to the throne.
+Especially not with her dubious marital history.
+It was not the political match his father had wanted for his oldest son, but all attempts at a marriage alliance with a princess from the Low Countries had come to nought; and it seems the king was quite happy to accept his son’s choice of wife.

 220px-Cernoch